Amazon.co.uk

 P.S.
 Marshall's

-fascinating historical account of
+fascinating historical

-the hugely popular 19th century
+popular 19th century

-sport and the professional
+sport and the

-pedestrians, or 'peds', who made
+pedestrians, or 'peds',

-it the then 'must-see' spectator
+who made it the then

-event.
-It will appeal to anyone
+It will appeal to

-interested in the history of
+anyone interested in the

 stranger-than-fiction